Crystal Cave (Wisconsin): Further exploration

 The period following the 1942 opening of the cave to the public saw little exploration beyond the 400 m (1300 ft.) that was excavated to open the original tour route.
 This was because known side leads in the cave were considered too narrow for exploration by Friedes and subsequent owners.
 This remained the case until 1986, when the cave was acquired by geologists Blaze and Jean Cunningham.
 The Cunninghams opened the cave (and surrounding property) to exploration by both the Minnesota Speleological Survey, and the Wisconsin Speleological Society, leading to the discovery of several additional passages.
 These new passages are considered “wild cave” meaning that no commercial development of them is planned.
 This policy continued when the cave came under new ownership in 2012; the cave was purchased by Eric, and Kristen McMaster.

 Other caves

-Since the opening of the property to cave explorers, a number of other caves has been discovered.
+Since the opening of the property to cave explorers, a number of other caves have been discovered.
 These caves are not generally open to the public, only being accessed during private events.
 The only exception to this is South Portal cave, which was opened to the public via "Wild Tours" in early August 2015.